Last weekend (22nd – 25th September 2017), myself, my girlfriend, my brother and our friend went to Centre Parcs in Elveden for a long weekend.

 This isn’t the first time we’ve been.
 In-fact, I think it’s the 3rd time in as many years!
 It is however the first time I’ve blogged about it.

-Getting to Elveden Forest takes less than an hour from Norwich, making it the ideal long-weekend destination.
+Getting to Elveden Forest takes less than an hour from Norwich, making it an ideal long-weekend destination.

 For me, one of the best things about Center Parcs is that despite being just a 30-mile trip down the A11, it feels like you could be anywhere in the UK (or world if the weather is right).